Pete Oakley: Professional career

+Oakley has done some golf course design work.
+In 2001, he completed and opened (with partner Chris Adkins) a public course in Milton, Delaware, called The Rookery Golf Club.

+Personal life

 His wife has caddied for him in professional tournaments.
 His son's, Zachary (Zac) and Jeremy Joseph (J.J.), are also golfers.
 Zac was a three-time All-American at Wesley College, and J.J. played at the University of Delaware.
 Oakley is a man of strong religious faith.

 He formerly lived in Lincoln, Delaware and has moved to Palm City, Florida.

-Oakley has done some golf course design work.
-In 2001, he completed and opened (with partner Chris Adkins) a public course in Milton, Delaware, called The Rookery Golf Club.